sharkoil/variancepro/timestamp_implementation_summary.md

 # Timestamp Feature Implementation Summary

 ## Overview
-Successfully implemented browser-local-time timestamps for all chat messages in VariancePro v2.0.
+Successfully implemented browser-local-time timestamps for all chat messages in Quant Commander v2.0.
 Each message in the chat now includes a timestamp showing when it was created, based on the browser's local time.

 ## Changes Made